elizabethvitale/Bookstore/README.md

 		If there are issues, try making sure /ROOT is empty, and you can try using the 'git init' command.

 	8. Make sure not to forget the '.' - this should ensure you clone the repo into the directory itself and not into a /ROOT/Bookstore directory.
 This will break the build

+		THIS IS NOT A JOKE.
+USE THE COMMAND "git clone https://github.com/elizabethvitale/Bookstore.git ."
+IN IT'S ENTIRETY THERE SHOULD BE TWO PERIODS IN THE COMMAND.
+ONE AFTER GITHUB and ONE at the END OF THE COMMAND

 	9. At this point, you should be able to access tomcat via localhost:8080 in your web browser.
 If you see the Bookstore, everything is set up correctly...except for some broken links here and there.
 If you see a "you have sucessfully created a tomcat server!"-themed webpage, you did not delete the original index.jsp page provided by tomcat, so you'll need to delete the ROOT directly (rm -rf ROOT), recreate an empty one, and pull again.